-The Coastal Engineering and Geology Group (CEGG) within the Engineering, Hydrology and Geology (EHG) Program provides technical expertise and assistance to the beach erosion control and regulatory programs of the Division of Water Resource Management.
+The Coastal Engineering and Geology Group (CEGG) provides technical expertise and assistance to the beach erosion control and regulatory programs of the Office of Resilience and Coastal Protection (ORCP).
 Technical expertise is provided in coastal hydrodynamics, sediment processes, and geology, and the related principles and practices of coastal engineering and geotechnical analysis.
 The staff provides technical support for Florida’s beach erosion control program through evaluations of coastal conditions, including historical shoreline changes and storm impact assessments, through evaluations of proposed beach and inlet management activities, and through analysis of project monitoring data.
-The coastal engineering staff supports the Water Resource Management's environmental regulatory programs by conducting engineering and geotechnical reviews of proposed activities.
-Staff conducts or manages applied research initiatives and other program development projects that provide technical guidance for Water Resource Management policies regarding engineering and environmental design issues facing the beach management program in Florida.
+The coastal engineering staff supports the ORCP's environmental regulatory programs by conducting engineering and geotechnical reviews of proposed activities.
+Staff conducts or manages applied research initiatives and other program development projects that provide technical guidance for ORCP policies regarding engineering and environmental design issues facing the beach management program in Florida.
 The staff develops shoreline, inlet and project monitoring guidelines and methodologies.
 It organizes, inventories and provides shoreline change information with associated documentation.
 It provides consultation and assistance with analytical procedures, methodologies, models and computer programs for coastal engineering analysis purposes.

 Critical Erosion Areas

 Monitoring beach and dune conditions, and reporting erosion areas in Critically Eroded Beaches In Florida, is an integral part of the division's beach erosion control program responsibilities.